Procarbazine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid taking aspirin or any product that has aspirin in it.
-Make sure your doctor knows about all other medicines that you are using.
+- There are many medicines that you should not use together with procarbazine.
+Make sure your doctor knows about all other medicines you are using.

 Warnings While Using This Medicine